On the Classification of Perfect Prishchepov Groups: Technical results for the case

 then the multisets $\{w_1,\dots,w_\ell\}$ and $\{z_1,\dots,z_\ell\}$ are equal. \end{lem} Intuitively, the sums of powers determine the elementary symmetric polynomials via the Newton--Girard identities, so equality of the first $\ell$ power sums implies equality of the corresponding multisets of roots.

-To our knowledge, the first explicit use of Lemma \ref{N-G} in the context of cyclically presented groups is due to Odoni \cite{Odoni}.
-A later application, in a related setting involving trinomials, appears in \cite{Will1}.
-In this work, we apply the lemma to a polynomial with an arbitrary number of terms.
+To our knowledge, the first explicit use of Lemma \ref{N-G} in the context of cyclically presented groups is due to Odoni \cite{Odoni}, who applied it to a trinomial.
+A similar application to a trinomial was later given in \cite{Will1}.
+The present work extends these earlier applications by applying the lemma to a polynomial of arbitrary degree, rather than to a trinomial.

 Next, we state a criterion for the unimodularity of circulant matrices in terms of cyclotomic units.